Skip to Content

 Photo showing the breading process

-The fried ravioli is delicious served with my favorite marinara sauce.
+(Note: I love these fried ravioli served with my favorite homemade tomato basil sauce.
 It’s incredibly quick and easy to make and tastes fantastic.
-If you don’t want to take the time to make a homemade sauce, your favorite jarred marinara will also be delicious.
+However, if you don’t want to take the time to make a homemade sauce, your favorite jarred marinara will also be delicious. )

 Close up of ravioli with a bite taken

-• Refrigerated ravioli is preferable to frozen.
-If using frozen, make sure it is completed thawed before breading and frying.
+• Fresh ravioli is preferable to frozen.
+If using frozen, make sure they are completely thawed before breading and frying.

 • To make breading the ravioli easy, set up an assembly line.
-Have shallow bowls or pans lined up, one with the egg mixture one with the breadcrumbs and a plate at the end to set the breaded ravioli before frying.
+Have separate shallow bowls or pans lined up, one with the egg mixture, one with the breadcrumbs and a plate at the end to set the breaded ravioli before frying.

 • It works best to fry the ravioli in batches without crowding the pan.
 That way they’re able to fry to crispy perfection.
 Add more oil to the pan as needed between batches.